5 min read

 Except, it doesn’t necessarily work that way.

 For some men it does.
 I have friends who were 100% smitten out of the gate.
-But for a lot of men (and women too, but I’ll stick to writing what I know), it’s months before actual affection approaches what they think they "should" feel.
+But for a lot of men (and women too, but I’ll stick to writing what I know), it’s months before their actual affection approaches what they think they "should" feel.

 You may not love your baby right away.
 That’s okay.